KentoNishi/awesome-all-you-need-papers/template.md

 The arXiv API only updates search queries once a day.

 ### How can I contribute?
 Please feel free to submit a PR!
+Additional papers not available on arXiv can be added in the `additional_papers.py` file.